How to Stay Awake in Class

 The best way to prevent falling asleep in class is to get a good night's sleep.
 Set a regular bedtime for yourself and stick to it!
 Try not to take too many naps during the day as that will make you less sleepy when bedtime comes around.
 If you are still not sleepy, read a book in bed or listen to music.

 Stay away from too much caffeine.
-You never know when you're going to crash - that may just occur during class and may be the REASON for you falling asleep.
+You never know when you're going to crash; it may just occur during class and that may be the reason for you feeling sleepy.
 Also, too much caffeine during the day can disturb your sleep at night and then the cycle repeats.

 How Much Sleep is Required?